-Over Wallop Parish has a recognised and valued community spirit with a range of volunteerrun activities and services for local residents, including: Women's Institute, Not On Your Own Club, Wallop Good Neighbours, Little Angels mother and child group and Palestine's Neighbourhood Watch.
+7.1.1 Over Wallop Parish has a recognised and valued community spirit with a range of volunteer-run activities and services for local residents, including: Women's Institute, Not On Your Own Club, Wallop Good Neighbours, Little Angels mother and child group and Neighbourhood Watch groups.

-The Parish benefits from a number of community and commercial facilities which support that community spirit including: Wallop Village Shop and Post Office, Wallops Parish Hall, St Peter's Church and Church Hall, Alan Evans Memorial Ground, Brownjohn Allotments and two pubs (White Hart pub and the George Inn, the latter being in the adjacent Parish of Nether Wallop)
+7.1.2 The Parish benefits from a number of community and commercial facilities which support that community spirit including: Wallop Village Shop and Post Office, Wallops Parish Hall, St Peter's Church and Church Hall, Alan Evans Memorial Ground, Brownjohn Allotments and two pubs (White Hart pub and the George Inn, the latter being in the adjacent Parish of Nether Wallop)

-Our vision is that the Parish will remain safe and welcoming and promote a thriving and sustainable future for all generations.
+7.1.3 Our vision is that the Parish will remain safe and welcoming and promote a thriving and sustainable future for all generations.
 To sustain the community's wellbeing, the rural and built environments require appropriate supporting infrastructure.

-Through the various community engagements, it is clear that residents are already concerned about infrastructure and service provision, and that future development could further exacerbate concerns.
+7.1.4 Through the various community engagements, it is clear that residents are already concerned about infrastructure and service provision, and that future development could further exacerbate concerns.